Seeking a solution for your specific cleanroom packaging application? Please phone us at 1-800-799-4830 or contact us via email.

-The key challenge for the Cleanroom packaging of glass or plastic optics is surface protection.
-This includes particles, Ionic contamination and hydrocarbon outgassing (non-Volatile Residue), all of which can harm parts in process or finished optics.
+The key challenge for the cleanroom packaging of glass or plastic optics is surface protection.
+This includes particles, ionic contamination and hydrocarbon outgassing (Non-Volatile Residue), all of which can harm parts in process or finished optics.

 The solution is the uses of an extremely low outgassing cleanroom film specifically designed for Optics.
-AeroPackaging developed UltraLOPlus™ for the NIF project at Lawrence Livermore National Labratory to meet the exacting requirements of the largest laser project in the world.
+AeroPackaging developed UltraLOPlus™ for the NIF project at Lawrence Livermore National Laboratory to meet the exacting requirements of the largest laser project in the world.

 Secondary and more sensitive investigations can be done using ash or alpha tests to identify the level of free hydrocarbons as a user compares films to meet important needs.
 All ethylene-based packaging films will have some level of free hydrocarbon; the chief concern is choosing a material that minimizes damage to your product.

 Low outgassing is an important factor in all cleanroom disciplines and it is even more important to your product once it’s in a package.
 If you are concerned about the outgassing of structural components in your cleanroom – and you should be – consider your package as a mini-environment, traveling to the other side of the world for processing.

 In each situation, specifications will need to balance setting maximum damage thresholds against realistic expectations for the packaging film.
 The science of testing for ions has advanced as quickly as the evolution of test equipment has made it possible.
 We have seen the measurement of ionic contamination advance from parts per million to parts per trillion, and now to 1012 molecules/cm2.

-If you not producing optics for National Defense the same issues are at play when packing your product ether in process or shipping.
-The first important point is that UltraLOPlus™ Poly is not an exotic material and does not carry the price tag.
+If you are not producing optics for National Defense, the same issues are at play when packing your product either in process or shipping.
+The first important point is that UltraLOPlus™ Poly is not an exotic material and does not carry an exotic price tag.
 Its cleanliness is just the start for performance.

-Packaging “in process” plastic or glass parts is done in UltraLOPlus™ is to eliminate any contamination before coating or further finishing operations.
-This “in process” packing stops the recleaning of parts to control blemishes in coating.
+Packaging “in process” plastic or glass parts is done in UltraLOPlus™ to eliminate any contamination before coating or further finishing operations.
+This “in process” packing stops the recleaning of parts to control blemishes in the coating.